bitshares/dev.bitshares.works/source/apis/websocket_calls_notifications.md

 ## Call Format: Websocket

-In Graphene, Websocket calls are stateful and accessible via regular JSON formated websocket connection.
+In Graphene, Websocket calls are stateful and accessible via regular JSON formatted websocket connection.
 The correct structure of the JSON call is

      {